VNA818/VNA818/README.md

 I am also currently the lead software developer for the [Rensselaer Union](https://www.linkedin.com/company/rensselaer-union/mycompany/)

 > Leading a team of students in developing applications to improve the Union's suite of software tools.
 Working with front-end and back-end web technologies including React and Django.
-Collaborating with student government and administration office staff to learn about business requirements.Managing essential Union projects such as the Club Management System, Union homepage, and Union elections website.
+Collaborating with student government and administration office staff to learn about business requirements.
+Managing essential Union projects such as the Club Management System, Union homepage, and Union elections website.
 Responsible for Interviewing and hiring new candidates.

 I am also working on developing a mobile application for [The Rajput Association of North America](https://www.rajputra.org/)